Overview

 /pairFollow the pairing flow

-Once paired, you're sending messages to your local AI — which has MoonPay CLI available as a tool.
+Once paired, messages you send go directly to your local AI agent, which has MoonPay CLI available as a tool.

-From Telegram, WhatsApp, iMessage, or any connected channel, you can:
+From Telegram, WhatsApp, iMessage, or any connected channel, try asking your agent things like:

 Check your portfolio — "What's in my wallet?"